justin0979/SSR_HMR/README.md

 ### Some Config

 If someone wants to mess around with their own absolute/relative routes, I've just implemented that using the `babel.config.js` >> `plugins` >> `module-resolver` >> `alias`.
 Just make any changes to the naming scheme.
+I read that using `@` is common practice (i.e. `@components`); but, I've left off the `@` and haven't run into any naming issues (if using webpack.config.js for my absolute paths, I've used the resolve.modules and all direct children of `src` are used).
+With webpack, to get to `/src/components/Home.jsx` I'd just use something like `import Home from 'components/Home' with no issues.

+I just put some sass in `/src/client/sass/main.scss`.
+It's really disorganized.
+Adding Bulma or materialize-css is easy with either npm or cdn.

 ### Tests